lamen/Clashworld/README.md

 Clashworld
 ==========

-Clashworld is a strategy game
+Clashworld is a strategy game in php